amauget/MJT_Compare_Spec_Books/README.md

 Our company was given a new edition of specifications from local Air Force Base that we frequently contract with.
 I was tasked with determining what had changed when comparing the old spec book to the new.
 Both spec books were provided in PDF file format.
-### To start, I was told to no exceed half a day coming up with a solution.
+### To start, I was told to not exceed half a day in working up a solution.
 If I couldn't do so, we would review the spec manually.
 This was great practice with real life deadlines.

 ## Solution
 I saved the PDFS in excel format, isolating each line of text as a singular cell.

 I iterated over the 2022 edition and stored each row string value as a key to the 2022 object (or dictionary in VBA terms).
-The key was stripped of all spaces, grammatical letters, and converted to lowercase to prevent false positives.
+The key was stripped of all spaces, grammatical letters, and converted to lowercase to lessen false positives.

 To combat boiler plate for text that exists multiple times within the documents, a dictionary was created for each "section" of the document with nested "key":"value" pairs assigned within for each row of text within said section.
       Here is an example with javascript syntax: